 4. Inspect the tire for glass, metal bits or anything else

-5. Now, you have two choices:
+5. Now, you have two choices: patch or get a new tube.

-Patch up the hole in the damaged tube or get yourself a new tube.
 If you want to try to patch up the tube, you'll need to find the hole.
 Pump up the tube a little bit and stick it in a pail of water.
 Squeeze the tube and look for the bubbles.
 That'll tell you where the hole is.
 Then, just use a tire patch tube kit to repair the hole.